Addy0606/imdbdataset/README.md

 **Model 2: Pytorch LSTM**

+Type: Recurrent Neural Network (RNN) variant designed for sequential data.

+How it works:

+Processes input sequences step by step.

+Uses memory cells and gates (input, forget, output) to decide what information to retain or discard.

 We use an LSTM because  it's good for text sequences and has flexible sequence handling, compared to regular RNNs.